Anguilla Weather...

 Torrential rains.

 Our faces dropped.
 We jumped to the conclusion that this was typical weather.
-The next ten days we would probably be trapped inside with a checker board.
+The next ten days we would probably be trapped inside with a checkers board.

 I'm sure you have already guessed, however, that this story has a happy ending...

-The storm last night?
-Disappeared as quickly as it hit.
+The storm had disappeared as quickly as it hit.

 The island has had their fair share of hurricanes.

-Of course every prime vacation spot has their spell of bad weather.
-But with Anguilla, a grey day occurs, on average, 0.0001/365 days a year. ;-)
+Every prime vacation spot has their spell of bad weather.
+But speaking of Anguilla weather in general, a grey day occurs, on average, 0.0001/365 days per year.

 When I first saw photos like these of Anguilla, I laughed.
 Can anywhere on this planet be as stunning as they seem in photographs, on one day, let alone most days?